dsnewbie2021/data-science-from-scratch/README.md

 python recommender_systems.py
 ```

-Additionally, I've collected all the [links](https://github.com/joelgrus/data-science-from-scratch/blob/master/links.md) from the book.
+Additionally, all the [links](https://github.com/joelgrus/data-science-from-scratch/blob/master/links.md) from the book are also provided.

 And, by popular demand, I made an index of functions defined in the book, by chapter and page number.
 The data is in a [spreadsheet](https://docs.google.com/spreadsheets/d/1mjGp94ehfxWOEaAFJsPiHqIeOioPH1vN1PdOE6v1az8/edit?usp=sharing), or I also made a toy (experimental) [searchable webapp](http://joelgrus.com/experiments/function-index/).